yamouri/Simple-Homeserver-Hub/README.md

 # Homeserver Hub

-simple-homeserver-hub, a simple VueJS-based web application designed to serve as a central hub for managing your homeserver applications.
+simple-homeserver-hub, a simple VueJS and TailwindCSS application designed to serve as a central hub for managing your homeserver applications.

 ![screenshot](https://github.com/user-attachments/assets/0747add0-628b-4552-a6d0-a34435571b4a)